nooblag/nerdwiki/Migration.md

 Used notes [here](http://www.pontikis.net/blog/install-memcached-php-debian) for initial setup, although this was for Apache.

 #### Prerequisites
 Just rsync over *my.cnf* (there's custom settings in there for mysql which get used for memcached) and the rest in terms of handling and parsing is done in nginx confs that already exist.
 A sample config is [here](http://download.kyup.com/wordpress/conf.d) though.
-The `extension=memcache.so` should also be added to the *php.ini* which should also get rsync'd.
-Wordpress requires the NGINX Cache Optimizer plugin to use memcached.
+Wordpress requires the [nginx cache optimizer plugin](https://wordpress.org/plugins/nginx-cache-optimizer/) to use memcached.

 `apt-get install memcached`